Memoir/Biography

 Pennies from Vietnam is the story of seventeen-year-old Larry Smith who joined the U.S. Army to serve his country and to help himself grow up.
 He achieved both goals, but at great personal cost.
 His story is told by his little sister Tracy Smith, who was three and four years old during his eighteen months in the Vietnam War.
 He served as a crew chief on attack helicopters from 1967 to 1969, the height of U.S. involvement, so his story is one of combat, bravery, and self-sacrifice.

 But this story is about more than that.
-It's about the effects of the war on his family at home, how his absence was felt and how his family dealt with it from day to day.
-Larry wrote ninety-nine letters home during his first tour.
+It's about the effects of the war on his family at home, how his absence was felt, and how his family dealt with it from day to day.
+Larry wrote ninety-nine letters in total.
 These form the structure of his story in his own words, but his sister Tracy Smith expanded on these through tireless research to provide a nearly complete narrative of his Vietnam service and beyond.
 The book is recommended for those interested in the Vietnam War and for those who want to learn the largely untold story of how that confusing war affected servicemen's families who struggled to make sense of it in neighborhoods across America.

 Review by Jamie Thompson (February 2025)